‘Raavan & Eddie’: Remembering Kiran Nagarkar’s funny, incisive novel of how Bombay became Mumbai

 But then my comforter began to be peeled away from me.
 Eddie does join the RSS but that was a time when we could laugh at politics and politicians.
 We all agreed that the santri was better than the mantri and that santri went well with fried sardines at one of the aunty’s shacks.
 These days, you cannot do that.
 We have gone from a healthy distaste of those who wield power over to us to a fawning adoration.

 This was Nagarkar’s nightmare and it has come to pass.
 The author himself died in 2019, well into the dark times his book lampooned.
 Did that mean he thought this was all laughable?
 Hardly.
 There was a great heart in Nagarkar, a heart that responded to his city and its night terrors.
 He knew Mumbai as intimately as he knew Bombay and as the observer, he knew that he could not belong however much he wanted to.
-This was not because of his Jewish blood – his paternal grandmother was Jewish and so I would often laugh with him and say that he was a Jew because it is the only religion – nor because of his professed scepticism.
+This was not because of his Jewish blood – his paternal grandmother was Jewish and so I would often laugh with him and say that he was a Jew because it is the only religion that passes down the female line – nor because of his professed scepticism.
 It was because he could not belong to any club that would have him, a position in which many of us find ourselves.

 But that did not mean he did not care.
 R&E stands testimony to that.
 It is a populous novel, with characters coming and going in picaresque fashion, each one of them swearing up a storm, each one flavoured with accuracy and care.
 It is also a novel filled with women whose strength and savagery are a paean of praise to the Mumbai woman.
 Violet and Parvati, two women, two Amazons, two Kalis, two Chandis, two Madonnas.
 The gynarchy of the chawl is summed up elegantly, wryly when Nagarkar tells us that Eddy is not sure what fathers do exactly.